 An International Baccalaureate World School

-We aim the develop in our boys courage, integrity and kindness, an understanding of the importance of curiousity, rigor, open-mindedness, faith and meaning, and the capacity to engage in ethical and critical thinking, teamwork, and the ability to express themselves creatively and physically.
+We aim the develop in our boys courage, integrity and kindness, an understanding of the importance of curiousity, rigour, open-mindedness, faith and meaning, and the capacity to engage in ethical and critical thinking, teamwork, and the ability to express themselves creatively and physically.

-Our vision is to empower boys to develop great hearts inspired minds and strong wings, ready to make a positive contribution to society and the future.
+Our vision is to empower boys to develop great hearts, inspired minds and strong wings, ready to make a positive contribution to society and the future.

 Newington College educates students from pre-Kindy to year 12 across its four campuses - the senior campus (7-12) n Stanmore in Sydney's thriving inner west; Wyvern House Prep (K-6) and the Newington College Early Learning Centre (for boys and girls aged 3, 4 and 5), both in Stanmore, and Lindfield Prep (K-6).

 Newington offers a range of learning pathways across its campuses: